bruiny101/Satisfactory-Calculator/documents/SRD_Markdown.md

 ### 2.5 GUI Requirements

 2.5.1 Provide a simple GUI with:
 	- 2.5.1.1 A search bar and drop-down menu for material selection (top center).
 	- 2.5.1.2 A scrollable list of selected materials, each with a float entry and remove button.
 	- 2.5.1.3 A 'Calculate' button below the selected materials list.
 	- 2.5.1.4 An 'Update Recipes' button at the bottom right.
-  - 2.5.1.5 Scrollable dialogs for recipe differences and confirmation.
+	- 2.5.1.5 Scrollable dialogs for recipe differences, confirmation, and optimization results.
+	- 2.5.1.6 The optimization result dialog displays total power in bold and provides a button to save results to a file.
-  - 2.5.1.6 Confirmation dialogs and error messages as needed.
+	- 2.5.1.7 Confirmation dialogs and error messages as needed.

 ## 3. Non-Functional Requirements